Skip to main content

 Move to an LLC when liability exposure and operating complexity make legal separation worth the upkeep.
 This stage is about protection and operating discipline, not instant tax savings.

 Treat the $60k-$80k+ range as a review checkpoint, not a legal trigger.
-If you use an internal benchmark, leave Add current threshold after verification in place until you confirm it.
+Confirm any internal benchmark before relying on it.

 Form an LLC once rising risk makes personal and business separation worth formalizing.
 An LLC (Limited Liability Company) is a state-law business structure, so setup and rules depend on the state.